kasparsbatrags/degra/native/freight/components/CompanySearch.md

-# CompanySearch Component Documentation
+# CompanySearchMigrated Component Documentation

 ## Overview

-The CompanySearch component is a reusable React Native component that provides a search interface for companies.
+The CompanySearchMigrated component is a reusable React Native component that provides a search interface for companies.
 It allows users to search for companies by name, displays suggestions as they type, and lets them select a company from the results.

 ## Features